-For over 30 years we have been protecting the health of our members.
-Police Health Plan is independently owned and operated by Police Health Plan Limited, a subsidiary of Police Welfare Fund Limited.
+Protecting the health of our members - Police Health Plan is independently owned and operated by Police Health Plan Limited, a subsidiary of Police Welfare Fund Limited.
 The plan is non-profit and all surpluses are devoted to ensuring that members have access to one of the best value health insurance packages in New Zealand.

 Cover you and your family can trust, when you need it most.